And how to get savvy with finances, especially with a lower income.

 by Mackenzie Stewart

-When I started to get my finances together, I was 29 and making about $23K after taxes.
-I can count on one hand the jobs I’ve had that paid over $15 an hour.
+When I started to get my finances together, I was 29 and making about $23k after taxes.
+I can count the jobs I’ve had that paid over $15 an hour on one hand.
 The same goes for jobs that provided any benefits.
-I’ve also lived on my own in high cost of living areas and low cost of living.
-I’ve had partners to share expenses with and have lived at home to save money.
-I’ve had debt and have been debt-free.
+I have lived on my own in high and low cost of living areas.
+I’ve shared expenses with partners and lived at home to save money.
+Last but not least, I’ve both had debt and been debt-free.

-These are some of the ways I increased my financial stability and improved how I managed money without a six-figure salary.
+These are some ways I increased my financial stability and improved how I managed money without a six-figure salary.

 Start by understanding your relationship with money.

-To put it simply, your relationship with money is the way that you think and feel about money.
-This includes your beliefs, attitudes, and behaviors around money.
+Simply put, your relationship with money is how you think and feel about money.
+This includes your money-related beliefs, attitudes, and behaviors.

 Your relationship with money can be positive or negative, healthy or unhealthy.
-It can be helpful to think of your relationship with money like any other relationship in your life.
+It might be helpful to think of your relationship with money like any other relationship in your life.
 It can suck and drain the life out of you like a toxic friend.
-Or, it can enrich your life.
+On the other hand, it can enrich your life.
 The good news is that you can improve your relationship with money by managing your money a little better.

-Consistent savings didn’t start until I was 29.
+I didn’t start consistently saving until I was 29.
 Yes, I’m a late bloomer.
-While job stability and living at home were major catalysts for being able to increase the amount and consistency of my savings, I could have started sooner even without those things.
-The biggest hurdle that kept me from saving more when I was younger, was having the mindset that if I wasn’t putting away $300 or $400 per check, I wasn’t good at saving money.
+Undoubtedly, job stability and living at home were strong catalysts for increasing the amount and consistency of my savings.
+By all means, I could have started sooner, even without those things.
+My biggest hurdle to saving more when I was younger was my mindset.
+I believed that if I wasn’t putting away $300 or $400 per check, I wasn’t good at saving money.

-People, especially those with a lower income, are not shown what a realistic savings rate is.
+Realistic savings rates are not demonstrated for ordinary people, especially those with lower incomes.
 It’s nowhere near those amounts celebrated on TikTok and Insta.
 That doesn’t mean we’re doing it wrong or that it’s not worth it.
 Any amount I saved would’ve been good, even if it was only $5 a paycheck.

 Saving is more about learning to build the muscle of continuously setting aside money and not touching it.